Royal Rumble match: Prize

 Since 1993, the winner of the Royal Rumble match is traditionally awarded a title match for WWE's top championship at WrestleMania—WWE currently promotes two main roster brands with a top championship for each and the winner can choose which championship to challenge for, regardless of the brand they belong to.
-For the men, that is the WWE Championship on Raw, the WWE Universal Championship on SmackDown.
-Similarly, the winner of the women's Royal Rumble match (first contested in 2018) is awarded a match at WrestleMania for their choice of one of WWE's top women's championships: the WWE Raw Women's Championship, or WWE SmackDown Women's Championship.
+For the men, that is the World Heavyweight Championship on Raw and the Undisputed WWE Championship (respresenting both the WWE and Universal Championships) on SmackDown.
+Similarly, the winner of the women's Royal Rumble match (first contested in 2018) is awarded a match at WrestleMania for their choice of one of WWE's top women's championships: Raw's Women's World Championship, SmackDown's WWE Women's Championship, or the NXT Women's Championship.
+However, it has never been officially confirmed that a man or woman would be barred from challenging a different gender at WrestleMania.
+It has also not been confirmed, as of yet, if the NXT Championship is an eligible choice for the men's Royal Rumble match winner to face at WrestleMania.